 Radioisotope bone scan

 A radioisotope scan may be done to see whether the cancer has spread to the bones.
-It may also be called a whole body bone scan (WBBS) or simply a bone scan.
+It may also be called a whole-body bone scan (WBBS) or simply a bone scan.

 A tiny amount of radioactive dye is injected into a vein, usually in your arm.
 The dye collects in areas of abnormal bone growth.
 You will need to wait several hours before having the scan.
 This gives the bones time to absorb the dye.
 The scanner will measure the radioactivity levels and record them on x-ray film.

 You may need x-rays if a particular area looks abnormal in other tests or is causing symptoms.
-A chest x-ray may be taken to check the health of your lungs and for any signs the cancer has spread.
+A chest x-ray may be taken to check the health of your lungs and look for signs the cancer has spread.
 This is sometimes done with the CT scanner.

 A PET (positron emission tomography) scan detects radiation from a low-level radioactive solution that is injected into the body.
 In an FDG-PET, the solution used is called fluorodeoxyglucose (FDG).